Context, Judgement, Deduction: Plain dependent type theory

 \subsubsection{Context extension in a DTT, explicitly}

+\begin{notat} For readibility reasons, and in order to highlight the correspondence between the logic and the categories without trivializing it, we denote $A\sigma$ the result of the cartesian lifting of $A$ along $\sigma$ and $A[\sigma]$ the substitution in the sense of the type theory. \end{notat}

 All of the pieces appearing in the dictionary \ref{dicrules} surely do look familiar to the type-theorist reader, all but one, and that is $\Sigma\Delta A$.
-In fact one might rightfully ask how to compute such an object.
-That is readily made, and reveals how substitution is inherently encoded into the theory of dependent types.
-It also (partially) explains the historical fortune of models of dependent types bases upon a certain choice of maps: substitution {\it computes} context extension. \begin{prop}[On a formal emergence of substitution] Let $A$ be on object in $\mathbb{U}$.
-Then, $\Sigma\Delta A = A \delta_{A}$, in the sense of \Cref{Yoneda}. \end{prop} \begin{proof} We know that there is an arrow $\epsilon_A: \Sigma\Delta A \to A$.
-By the discussion in \Cref{Yoneda}, the thesis is equivalent to the fact that the cartesian lift of $\delta_{A}$ along $u$ is precisely $\epsilon_A$.
-Recall, that $\delta_A$ is by definition $u (\epsilon_A)$, therefore it is a lift.
-It is cartesian by assumption. \end{proof} Finally, we observe that the deductive rule on the right is a version of {\it context extension} in dependent type theory.
+In fact one might rightfully ask how to compute such an object. \begin{prop}[On a formal emergence of substitution] Let $A$ be on object in $\mathbb{U}$.
+Then, $\Sigma\Delta A = A \delta_{A}$, in the sense of \Cref{syntax_policies}. \end{prop} \begin{proof} We know that there is an arrow $\epsilon_A: \Sigma\Delta A \to A$.
+By the discussion in \Cref{syntax_policies}, the thesis is equivalent to the fact that the cartesian lifting of $\delta_{A}$ along $u$ is precisely $\epsilon_A$.
+Recall, that $\delta_A$ is by definition $u (\epsilon_A)$, therefore it is a lifting.
+It is cartesian by assumption. \end{proof} Notice that this is as trivial as (and in fact it amounts to) proving that the process of computing weakening \emph{can} be simulated in the syntax using substitution, provided that suitable substitution rules do in fact exist.
+We can re-read the rule hidden in the policy $\delta$ as follows.

+Finally, we observe that the deductive rule on the right is a version of {\it context extension} in dependent type theory.